At 4 months old, you might feel like you’ve got this sleeping thing nailed… or it might be a hot mess.

 What are the signs of 4-month sleep regression?

-It’s all to do with their circadian rhythms changing, and the fact that they are producing their own melatonin (sleep hormones) rather than relying on the hormone stores they inherited from you in utero.
+t’s all to do with their sleep cycles changing, and the fact that they are producing their own melatonin (sleep hormones) rather than relying on the hormone stores they inherited from you in utero.

 Babies going through the 4-month sleep regression (that can happen anytime between three to five months) will often:

 - Have shorter naps throughout the day (30-45 mins)

 - Be fussier or cry more upon waking from naps

 - Be more difficult to settle to sleep

 At this age, babies are more aware of the world around them, so sleep can be more difficult to achieve without an ideal sleep environment, so ensuring that your sleep environment includes white noise and blackout curtains can be helpful.

 Although naps on the go or contact naps are still completely fine if they work for you and your baby.